 - Pets must be identified and registered.

-- Greyhounds, dangerous dogs and restricted dogs must be muzzled (some Greyhounds are exempt).
+- Dangerous dogs and restricted dogs must be muzzled.

 - Towards Zero: tackling dog poo litter